-(e.g., by TCP) as if the mobile node were at home and Mobile $\ensuremath{\mathsf{IP}}$
+(e.g., by TCP) as if the mobile node were at home and Mobile IP

-- As part of outbound packet processing in IP, the packet is compared against the IPsec Security Policy Database (SPD) to determine what processing is required for the packet [13]. - As a special case for Mobile IP, if a Binding Update or Binding Acknowledgement is being included in the packet, IPsec authentication, integrity protection, and replay protection MUST be applied to the packet [13, 11, 12], as defined in Section 4.4.
-If the SPD check above has already indicated that authentication and replay protection are required, this processing is sufficient for the Mobile IP requirement that all packets containing Binding Updates or Binding Acknowledgements be authenticated and covered by replay protection.
-Otherwise, an implementation can force the required IPsec processing on this individual packet by, for example, creating a temporary SPD entry for the handling of this packet. - If IPsec processing is required, the packet is either mapped to an existing Security Association (or SA bundle), or a new SA (or SA bundle) is created for the packet, according to the procedures defined for IPsec. - Since the mobile node is away from home, the mobile node inserts a Home Address option into the packet, replacing the Source Address in the packet's IP header with a care-of address suitable for the link on which the packet is being sent, as described in Section 10.1.
-The Destination Options header in which the Home Address option is inserted MUST appear in the packet before the AH [11] (or ESP [12]) header, so that the Home Address option is processed by the destination node (and, possibly, intermediate routing nodes) before the AH or ESP header is processed. - If a Binding Update is being included in the packet, it is also added to a Destination Options header in the packet.
+- As part of outbound packet processing in IP, the packet is compared against the IPsec Security Policy Database (SPD) to determine what processing is required for the packet [13]. - If IPsec processing is required, the packet is either mapped to an existing Security Association (or SA bundle), or a new SA (or SA bundle) is created for the packet, according to the procedures defined for IPsec. - Since the mobile node is away from home, the mobile node inserts a Home Address option into the packet, replacing the Source Address in the packet's IP header with a care-of address suitable for the link on which the packet is being sent, as described in Section 10.1.
+The Destination Options header in which the Home Address option is inserted MUST appear in the packet after the Routing Header, if present, and before the AH [11] (or ESP [12]) header, so that the Home Address option is processed by the destination node (and, possibly, intermediate routing nodes) before the AH or ESP header is processed. - If a Binding Update is being included in the packet, it is also added to a Destination Options header in the packet.
 The Destination Options header in which the Binding Update option is inserted MUST appear after the AH or ESP header. - Finally, once the packet is fully assembled, the necessary IPsec authentication (and encryption, if required) processing is performed on the packet, initializing the Authentication Data in the AH or ESP header.
-The authentication data MUST be calculated as if the following were true: - the IPv6 source address in the IPv6 header contains the mobile node's home address, the Home Address field of the Home Address destination option (section 5.4) contains the new care-of address.
+The authentication data MUST be calculated as if the following were true: - the IPv6 source address in the IPv6 header contains the mobile node's home address, - the Home Address field of the Home Address destination option ($\underline{\text{section 5.4}}$) contains the new care-of address.